 Our staff is dedicated to helping patients as well as finding new ways to improve treatments.

-Jamie Micco is a clinical psychologist within the Child CBT Program and the Clinical and Research Program in Pediatric Psychopharmacology at Massachusetts General Hospital.
-She is an Instructor of Psychology in the Department of Psychiatry at Harvard Medical School.
-Dr. Micco specializes in CBT for children, adolescents, and young adults with anxiety and mood disorders.
+Jamie Micco, Ph.D.
+Dr. Micco is the Director of the Intensive CBT Program for youth with anxiety disorders within the Child CBT Program at MGH.
+She is an Assistant Professor of Psychology in the Department of Psychiatry at Harvard Medical School.
+Dr. Micco specializes in the diagnosis and treatment of children, adolescents, and young adults with anxiety and mood disorders.
 Her research interests are in the development and remediation of cognitive biases associated with depression and anxiety.

 Jennifer Park, Ph.D.

 Michael Schonberg, Ph.D.
 Dr. Schonberg is an Assistant in Psychology at the MGH and an Instructor in Psychology at Harvard Medical School.
 He has experience working with youth who display a wide variety of behavioral and emotional concerns (e.g.,aggression, oppositionality, anxiety, depression).
 He also has expertise in treating youth suffering from chronic health problems and in using CBT to help parents to manage their children’s behavioral and emotional concerns.
 He has a particular interest in working with adolescents in the midst of interpersonal struggles or relationship problems.

 Back to Top